Thisable-Dev/md-thisable/README.md

 This feature helps find objects around you.
 This feature developed by using ML Kit as a real time detection package

 ## 4. Text Detection Feature
 This feature help read text in front of you.
-This feature developed by using Cloud Vision API provided by the CC team.
+This feature developed by using Cloud Vision API provided by the Cloud Computing team.

 ## 5. Bug Report Feature
 This feature to provide feedback for our application for future development.
-To store the feedback to Firestore Database, we use the REST API by the CC team.
+To store the feedback to Firestore Database, we use the REST API by the Cloud Computing team.

 ## Used library in this project :
   - [Android Jetpack](https://developer.android.com/jetpack)